rg-3/tenv.rb/README.md

 loaded when tenv starts.
 It's intended as a place you can add your own commands and scripts.

-The tenv command class is a class who has inherited from the Pry command class, it implements a `twitter_client` method that returns an instance of `Twitter::REST::Client` and it acts as a super class for all tenv commands.
+The tenv command class is a class who has inherited from the Pry command class.
+It implements a `twitter_client` method that returns an instance of `Twitter::REST::Client` and it acts as a super class for all tenv commands.

 The following example is a tenv command that prints a random tweet from your